se-edu/learningresources/contents/testing/integration-testing.md

 This approach involves integrating all the components in your design diagram together and test everything at once in a complete state.
 This is convenient but it is difficult to isolate defects and raises high chances of missing critical defects.

-It is usually used for smaller applications with a few components.
+It is usually used for smaller applications with few components.

 #### [Incremental testing approach](https://www.quora.com/What-is-incremental-testing-in-software):